elliottbarnes/machine-learning/projects/linear-regression/readme.md

 ### Where

-1. Filename of the tsv
+1. Filename of the program
+2. Filename of the training set

 ## Dataset